Contact:

 Cable duct

 A cable duct organizes, protects, and routes electrical conductors as well as data and control cables.
 In buildings, industrial plants, infrastructure structures, and especially in concrete construction, it creates clear routing paths, enables later accessibility, and reduces damage.
 For work in the application areas of concrete demolition and special deconstruction, strip-out and cutting, as well as rock excavation and tunnel construction, knowledge of the construction, location, and behavior of cable ducts is crucial to plan interventions safely, selectively, and with minimal damage.
 The connection to work reality becomes evident, for example, when controlled openings are made in concrete components along embedded ducts: here, the properties of the cable duct influence the selection of concrete pulverizers, rock and concrete splitters, and other hydraulic tools, while maintaining a product-neutral, professional approach.
+In specialist usage, cable ducts may also be referred to as trunking, raceways, or installation conduits depending on design and context.

-Definition: What is meant by cable duct
+Definition: What is meant by a cable duct?

 A cable duct is a built-in or prefabricated system for orderly cable routing and for the mechanical protection of cables and conductors.
 This includes surface- and flush-mounted installation ducts, underfloor and floor ducts, ducts and conduits integrated in concrete, as well as tray-like solutions.
 Functions include routing, separation (e.g., power and data), shielding against external influences, fire protection measures through appropriate materials and firestopping, and ensuring maintainability and accessibility.
 Cable ducts are usually made of plastic or metal and have covers, dividers, fastening elements, and fittings for changes of direction and branches.
+In practice, additional criteria such as ingress protection, impact resistance, smoke and toxicity behavior of plastics, and electromagnetic compatibility are considered to align with project-specific risk assessments and applicable codes.

 Construction, types, and materials of cable ducts

 Cable ducts differ by location, material, and purpose.
 What is essential is how they react to mechanical loads, heat, moisture, and chemical influences, and how they behave during deconstruction.
 The choice affects service life, safety, and later processing during demolition and conversion phases.
+Environmental exposure classes – interior dry areas, wet rooms, outdoor with UV, or embedment in concrete – determine the required material properties and joints.

 Distinction by location: surface-mounted, flush-mounted, and in concrete

 Surface-mounted ducts run visibly on walls or ceilings.
 They are easily accessible and often modular.
 Flush-mounted ducts and chases disappear behind plaster or cladding; the route layout depends on documentation and is difficult to locate if as-built information is lacking.
 Ducts and conduits integrated in concrete are placed during formwork or worked in afterward.
 For work with concrete pulverizers and rock and concrete splitters, the position relative to reinforcement, anchors, and embedded components is essential to open precisely and with low vibration.
+Where documentation is incomplete, non-destructive locating and cautious trial openings minimize collateral damage.

 Underfloor and floor ducts

 Underfloor systems run within screed or subfloor.
 They supply workstations, machines, or switchgear.
 Covers, inspection openings, and boxes allow access.
 During strip-out and cutting, these sections are selectively exposed before load-bearing components are processed.
+Load classes for floor boxes, resistance to moisture ingress, and clean separability of power and data spaces are central to planning and later dismantling.

 Materials and components